DawnPaladin/blog/_drafts/2021-07-27-Hardened-password-vault.md

 I'm recommending **KeePassXC** for its ease-of-use, browser integration, and cross-platform compatibility.
 This is an open-source password vault [recommended by the Electronic Freedom Foundation](https://ssd.eff.org/en/module/how-use-keepassxc) that's actively maintained by volunteers who check each other's work.
 Importantly for our purposes, it doesn't use the cloud at all--the password vault is saved to a file on your hard drive, which we'll sync between our computers using Syncthing.

 The best thing about this is that it's **yours forever.** No company going out of business can take away your password vault.
 Of course, the fact that this is *yours* means it will be a little more work than something that someone else manages for you, but not a *lot* more; we're going to keep it as simple as we can.
+You can do this, dear reader.
+I believe in you.

 ## Setup